LSSTDESC/Blending_tutorial/README.md

 # Blending tutorial (SLAC February 2018)
 Repo containing the tutorial for the Blending Task Force session at the LSST DESC collaboration meeting at SLAC on February 2018.

-## Generate your simulated image with WeakLensingDeblending

-1. Using the [WeakLensingDeblending package](https://github.com/LSSTDESC/WeakLensingDeblending/) (WLD) you can generate your own LSST-like images.
-To do that, you can download the CatSim instance catalog [here](ftp://ftp.slac.stanford.edu/groups/desc/WL/OneDegSq.fits.gz).
-Once you have the file you can go to the folder where you have the WeakLensingDeblending package and run `./simulate.py --survey-name LSST --filter-band i --catalog-name INPUT_CATALOG --output-name OUTPUT_CATALOG`.
-You can test it using the catalog at `/global/projecta/projectdirs/lsst/groups/WL/projects/wl-btf/OneDegSq.fits`.
-This will generate a LSST 10-year i-band like image and a catalog containing true shapes, positions and fluxes of galaxies, and Fisher-matrix predictions for their uncertainties (it also has the capability to produce predictions for the bias).
-If you are not interested in the individual, un-blended postage stamps you can add the option `--no-stamps` and it will produce a more lightweight output.
-You can see more options by executing `./simulate.py --help`.
+# Quick start

+1. Please if you don't have a NERSC account or don't remember how to access NERSC follow the instructions [here](https://confluence.slac.stanford.edu/display/LSSTDESC/Getting+Started+at+NERSC)

+2. Clone this repo into your favorite location on NERSC

 ## Setup the DM stack

-1. The first step is to configure a custom kernel at jupyter-dev (NERSC).
+3. The next step is to configure a custom kernel at jupyter-dev (NERSC).
 More info [here](https://github.com/LSSTDESC/Monitor/blob/master/doc/jupyter-dev.md).
 First create a new kernel with the command `ipython kernel install --user --name KERNEL_NAME`.
 This will generate a directory `~/.local/share/jupyter/kernels/KERNEL_NAME`.
-I chose `KERNEL_NAME=lsst2`.
-This directory contains a file called `kernel.json` that we will modify in step 3.
+We chose `KERNEL_NAME=lsst2`.
+This directory contains a file called `kernel.json` that we will modify in a different step.

-2. Copy the script `lsst-kernel2.sh` from this repo in your favorite location and change the permissions with `chmod ug+rx lsst-kernel2.sh`
+4. Copy the script `lsst-kernel2.sh` from this repo in your favorite location and change the permissions with `chmod ug+rx lsst-kernel2.sh`

-3. Modify the `kernel.json` file to link to `lsst-kernel2.sh` (check the file `kernel.json` to see an example).
+4. Modify the `kernel.json` file to link to `lsst-kernel2.sh` (check the file `kernel.json` to see an example).

-4. Start your session in https://jupyter-dev.nersc.gov and you should be able to open and execute the notebook.
+5. Start your session in https://jupyter-dev.nersc.gov and you should be able to open and execute the notebooks in this repo.

-## Run the notebook
+## Run the analysis notebooks

-1. Just point to the path where you have the image generated with WLD, set a seed for the noise and save the results in a FITS file if you want to.

-## Analyze the results and compare with the true catalog

-One of the advantages of this approach is that you have a truth-table to compare with.
-Perform your favorite analysis to test the effects of blending.
-You can find the outputs of WLD at `/global/projecta/projectdirs/lsst/groups/WL/projects/wl-btf/LSST_i_lite.fits` and a processed catalog by the DM stack at the same folder in the file `LSST_i_DM.fits.gz` and perform your favorite analysis.
-You can also check an example in `Example_analysis.ipynb`
+You can find two different tutorial notebooks in this repository.
+In `Two_galaxy_blends.ipynb` you can create simple two-galaxy blends with the DESC Weak Lensing Deblending package (WLD), analyze the images with the LSST DM stack, and then develop metrics on the output.
+If you are not able to install the LSST DM stack, you can run an example analysis on a pre-generated catalog using `Two_galaxy_blends_catalog.ipynb`.

+The second tutorial is based on generating and analyzing an LSST 10-year depth i-band like image of a chip (4096 x 4096 pixels).
+You can also use the pre-generated catalog or use WLD to generate your own.
+Then you can run the DM-stack on the image using the notebook `Process.ipynb`.
+Finally, you can run some analysis in these catalogs, an example is made on `Example_analysis.ipynb`.
+You can use our pre-generated WLD and DM catalogs and run this notebook.

+All our data products can be found at NERSC in `/global/projecta/projectdirs/lsst/groups/WL/projects/wl-btf`.